MARS-Group-HAW/MARS-Group-HAW.github.io/docs/tutorial/configuration/sim_output_formats.md

+---
+sidebar_position: 60
+description: Describes the different formats in which simulation output data can be stored
+---

 # Simulation Output Formats

 The output of the simulation can be set to which file format or database results should be saved.
 There are different output types which are useful for different analyses.